RobGaughan/Infrastructure-For-AD-Azure/README.md

 ![0](https://github.com/user-attachments/assets/66ceaafe-ba90-49ab-b6f4-e61ef6482e33)

-When working with Azure it is important to understand the terminology used in our lab :
+When working with Azure it is important to understand the terminology used in our lab:

 A Tenant is an Organization, It is created when an organization or single entity creates an azure account